Teaching in East Sussex

 Being a TA can be a very rewarding job.

-TAs have an important role supporting teaching and learning in the classroom.
+TAs have an important role in supporting teaching and learning in the classroom.

-For example, they use specialist learning skills to support pupils and teachers to create high quality learning environments, help prepare lessons, and support pupils with their leaning, under the direction of the teacher.
+For example, they use specialist learning skills to support pupils and teachers to create high-quality learning environments, help prepare lessons, and support pupils with their learning, under the direction of the teacher.

 For information on pay scales, visit our jobs pages.

-How can I gain experience or qualifications in order to become a TA?
+How can I gain experience or qualifications to become a TA?

 Schools often have voluntary positions for people to gain classroom experience.
 Many volunteers also do the Qualification and Credit Framework (QCF) Level 2 Certificate in Supporting Teaching and Learning in Schools.
 This replaced the Level 2 NVQ in Supporting Teaching and Learning.